jangleboom/RTKBaseStation/README.md

 * free line of sight between antenna (horizontal placed) an sky
 * high-precision ECEF coordinates of the location of the antenna (put it into the code)

-To connect to a caster you need to create a secrets.h file with your credentials that looks like this:
+To connect to a caster you need to create a secrets.h file in your `lib/` dir with your credentials that looks like this:

 ````
 #ifndef SECRETS_H